What to Pack for Paris

 I must admit that I've learned much of this THE HARD WAY!

 Remember, you can get anything in Paris.

 Only bring a couple day's supply of shampoo, soap, body wash, etc. I do suggest bringing toothpaste as fluoride toothpaste is only available in pharmacies - a bit pricey.

 Hair dryers and clothes irons are also are supplied in most accommodations.
 Leaving them at home simplifies the special voltage and plug adapters you'd need.
-But, if Paris is only one of your stops, you may want to carry bring these items with the appropriate adapters.
+But, if France is only one of your stops, you may want to carry bring these items with the appropriate adapters.

 No one will notice if you wore that outfit already this week!

 No matter how often I travel, I still over pack.
 My advice is to find your 3 favorite outfits - the ones you are most comfortable wearing.
 Black is always appropriate, jeans are accepted at most places.
 Peoples' dress is formal, casual, and everywhere in between.

 Women may want to have a skirt just in case, as some religious sites or really nice restaurants may require it.
 If you rent an apartment, you will likely have a washer so you can do your laundry as you need to.

 The other advantage to packing few clothes - you'll have more room for buying new ones!
 Just beware of the sticker shock.
 Unless you are from a large city already, you may cough up a hair ball when you see the prices in most stores!!
 There are, however, bargains to be had - more on that later!